The Squeak 3.9 desktop

 In foreground is a System Browser (what I call a “code browser”–the default developer IDE), and one of the desktop “flaps” on the right (like a “quick launch” bar–it retracts).
 Behind the System Browser is the Monticello Browser, a version control system for Squeak.
 The bar at the top contains some system menus and desktop controls.
 The wallpaper is called “Altitude”.

 Smalltalk is misunderstood.
-It’s often criticized as one big lock-in platform (like Microsoft Windows, I guess), or as I saw someone say in the comments section of Giles’s post, a “walled garden”, or more often a language that’s “in its own little world”.
+It’s often criticized as one big lock-in platform (like Microsoft Windows, I guess), or as I saw someone say, a “walled garden”, or more often a language that’s “in its own little world.”
 I think all of these interpretations come about because of this misunderstanding: people think Smalltalk is just a language running on a VM.
 Period.
-They don’t understand why it has its own development tools and its own way of interacting.
+They don’t understand why it has its own development tools, and its own way of interacting.
 That doesn’t seem like a typical language to them, but they can’t get past this notion.
 The truth is Smalltalk is unlike anything most programmers have ever seen before.
 It doesn’t seem to fit most of the conventions that programmers are trained to see in a language, or a system.

 We’re trained that all an operating system represents to a user or a programmer is a manager of resources, and an interaction environment.
 Programs are stored inactive on disk, along with our data files.
 We learn that we initiate our programs by starting them from a command line, or clicking on an icon or menu item, through the interaction environment of the OS.
 When a program is run, it is linked into the system via. a loader, assigned an area of memory, and given access to certain OS resources.
 Programs are only loaded into memory when they’re running, or put into a state of stasis for later activation.